bassoy/ttm/README.md

 The experiments were carried out on a Core i9-7900X Intel Xeon processor with 10 cores and 20 hardware threads running at 3.3 GHz.
 The source code has been compiled with GCC v7.3 using the highest optimization level `-Ofast` and `-march=native`, `-pthread` and `-fopenmp`.
 Parallel execution has been accomplished using GCC ’s implementation of the OpenMP v4.5 specification.
-We have used the `dot` and `gemv` implementation of the OpenBLAS library v0.2.20.
+We have used the `gemv` and `gemm` implementation of the MLK library v2024.
 The benchmark results of each of the following functions are the average of 10 runs.

 The comparison includes three state-of-the-art libraries that implement three different approaches.
 * [TCL](https://github.com/springer13/tcl) (v0.1.1 ) implements the TTGT approach.
 * [TBLIS](https://github.com/devinamatthews/tblis) ( v1.0.0 ) implements the GETT approach.
-* [EIGEN](https://bitbucket.org/eigen/eigen/src/default/) ( v3.3.90 ) sequentially executes the tensor-times-vector in-place.
+* [EIGEN](https://bitbucket.org/eigen/eigen/src/default/) ( v3.3.7 ) executes the tensor-times-matrix in-place.

 The experiments were carried out with asymmetrically-shaped and symmetrically-shaped tensors in order to provide a comprehensive test coverage where the tensor elements are stored according to the first-order storage format.